 I turn over and try to sleep a few more minutes, not remembering if I hit the snooze button.
 The alarm rings again nine minutes later.
 I shut it off.
-I have an 8 am meeting, which means I must catch the 7:20 bus, which means I have to get out of bed.
+I have an 8:00 meeting, which means I have to catch the 7:20 bus, which means I have to get out of bed.
 Now.

-Curled up on my side, I roll onto my back—a slight emergence out of the cocoon of warm sheets and sleep.
-Steady rain pelts the other side of the window, which makes the thought of rising even less appealing.
+Curled up on my side, I roll onto my back—a slight emergence out of the cocoon of warmth and sleep.
+Steady rain pelts the windows, which makes the thought of rising even less appealing.

 I try to sit up, to just get going.
-My head starts to lift, a suggestion of motion, but too much of me wants to remain in the snug comfort of bed.
+My head lifts, a suggestion of motion, but too much of me just wants to stay in the snug comfort of bed.
 No. I roll back onto my side.
 What if I didn’t go to work?
-What if I stayed in bed as long as I liked?
+What if I stayed here all day?
 How long before someone phones or comes looking?
-How long before my reliability overrides my rebellion?
 Continue reading The Thought of Getting Out of Bed

 When rereading “When Things Fall Apart” by Pema Chödrön, I was struck by this: “It’s not a terrible thing that we feel fear when faced with the unknown.”

 The sentence could have been written specifically for me and my current state of mind.
 I was about to get up and look for my notebook to copy the words, but I hesitated.